janmerhar/txtemplate/README.md

 # Getting started

-To get started you need installed Node.js LTS 14.x or later alongsite other tools.
+To get started you need installed Node.js LTS 14.x or later alongside other tools.

 ## Prerequisites